 For those travellers spending time in Prague, check out this 48 hour guide to the Bohemian capital plus our recommendations for specialty coffee.
 If your travels don’t allow for a weekend in Český Krumlov, a day trip from Prague is easy enough to organise. Český Krumlov is located approximately 171 kilometres south of Prague.
 Below we list a few options to help you travel from Prague to Český Krumlov.

 The Czech town is a small place so you wouldn’t need more than a weekend in Český Krumlov.
 Nonetheless, many “pensions” have popped up over the years.
 To retain many of the architectural and unique structural characteristics of the old buildings, the pensions are generally basic bed & breakfasts or guesthouses.
 If travelling in a group, don’t be surprised if there are several beds in one room.
 Search for your accommodation in Český Krumlov with Booking.com.

 The owners of Krumlov House have cleverly optimised the use of space in the two connected houses.
 Offering cosy attic rooms, a women’s dorm and mixed dorm, you’ll be guaranteed a comfortable stay.
 An eco-conscious business, Krumlov House is also a non-smoking establishment.
 The hostel happily supports local business and will provide plenty of recommendations to make your stay a memorable one.
 You’re unlikely to get lost either, with an impressive wooden carving of a dragon on the front door.

-Have you travelled to Český Krumlov?
+Is Český Krumlov worth visiting in your opinion?
 Tell us about your experience!